Verona: History

-The reign of his son Alberto as capitano (1277–1302) was a time of incessant war against the counts of San Bonifacio, who were aided by the House of Este.
-Of his sons, Bartolomeo, Alboino and Cangrande I, only the last shared the government (1308); he was great as warrior, prince, and patron of the arts; he protected Dante, Petrarch, and Giotto.
-By war or treaty, he brought under his control the cities of Padua (1328), Treviso (1308) and Vicenza.
-At this time before the Black death the city was home to more than 40,000 people.
+The reign of his son Alberto della Scala as capitano (1277–1302) was a time of incessant war against the counts of San Bonifacio, who were aided by the House of Este.
+Of his sons, Bartolomeo, Alboino and Cangrande I della Scala (1291–1329), only the last shared the government (1308); he was great as warrior, prince, and patron of the arts; he protected Dante, Petrarch, and Giotto.
+By war or treaty, he brought under his control the cities of Treviso (1308), Vicenza (1311), and Padua (1328).
+At that time before the Black Death, the city was home to more than 40,000 people.

 Cangrande was succeeded by Mastino II (1329–1351) and Alberto, sons of Alboino.
 Mastino continued his uncle's policy, conquering Brescia in 1332 and carrying his power beyond the Mincio.
 He purchased Parma (1335) and Lucca (1339).
 After the King of France, he was the richest prince of his time.
-But a powerful league was formed against him in 1337 – Florence, Venice, the Visconti, the Este, and the Gonzaga.
-After a three years war, the Scaliger dominions were reduced to Verona and Vicenza (Mastino's daughter Regina-Beatrice della Scala married to Barnabò Visconti).
-Mastino's son Cangrande II (1351–1359) was a cruel, dissolute, and suspicious tyrant; not trusting his own subjects, he surrounded himself with Brandenburg mercenaries.
+A powerful league was formed against him in 1337 – Florence, Venice, the Visconti, the Este, and the Gonzaga.
+After a three-year war, the Scaliger dominions were reduced to Verona and Vicenza (Mastino's daughter Regina-Beatrice della Scala married to Barnabò Visconti).
+Mastino's son Cangrande II (1351–1359) was a cruel, dissolute, and suspicious tyrant; not trusting his own subjects, he surrounded himself with Brandenburgian mercenaries.
 He was killed by his brother Cansignorio (1359–1375), who beautified the city with palaces, provided it with aqueducts and bridges, and founded the state treasury.
 He also killed his other brother, Paolo Alboino.
 Fratricide seems to have become a family custom, for Antonio (1375–1387), Cansignorio's natural brother, slew his brother Bartolomeo, thereby arousing the indignation of the people, who deserted him when Gian Galeazzo Visconti of Milan made war on him.
-Having exhausted all his resources, he fled from Verona at midnight (19 October 1387), thus putting an end to the Scaliger domination, which, however, survived in its monuments.
+Having exhausted all his resources, he fled from Verona at midnight on 19 October 1387, thus putting an end to the Scaliger domination, which, however, survived in its monuments.

-The year 1387 is also the year of the Battle of Castagnaro, between Giovanni Ordelaffi, for Verona, and John Hawkwood, for Padua, who was the winner.
+The year 1387 is also the year of the Battle of Castagnaro, fought between Giovanni Ordelaffi for Verona and John Hawkwood for Padua.
+The latter emerged as the winner.

 Antonio's son Canfrancesco attempted in vain to recover Verona (1390).
 Guglielmo (1404), natural son of Cangrande II, was more fortunate; with the support of the people and the Carraresi, he drove out the Milanese, but he died ten days after.
 After a period of Cararrese rule, Verona submitted to Venice (1405).
 The last representatives of the Scaligeri lived at the imperial court and repeatedly attempted to recover Verona by the aid of popular risings.

 From 1508 to 1517, the city was in the power of the Emperor Maximilian I. There were numerous outbreaks of the plague, and in 1629–1633, Italy was struck by its worst outbreak in modern times.
 Around 33,000 people died in Verona (over 60% of the population at the time) in 1630–1631.